 On the second night of the Manson Family murder spree Kasabian dropped off Watson, Krenwinkel, and Van Houten at the LaBianca residence.
 While the Labiancas were being slaughtered, Manson ordered Kasabian to drive to a Venice Beach apartment complex.

 Manson then ordered Kasabian, Atkins and Grogan to participate in the murder of an aspiring actor, Saladin Nader.
 Kasabian had met Saladin a few days earlier while Kasabian and Sandra Good were hitchhiking.

-They entered the apartment complex, Atkins and Grogan waited with a knife and gun in hand, prepared to kill but Kasabian purposely brought Atkins and Grogan to the wrong apartment.
+When they entered the apartment complex, Atkins and Grogan waited with a knife and a gun in hand, prepared to kill, but Kasabian purposely brought Atkins and Grogan to the wrong apartment.
 When the occupant answered, Kasabian apologized and excused herself, preventing the crime.